LeeGing/Cat-Facebook/README.md

 3. Query for displaying related wall posts.
 4. If contents are entered with no space, it will float out of the box.
 5. Should track which users are posting what content.
+6. Figure out the FK and PK.
+7. How to add user name to contents.

 Notes: